 This fantastic video played a crucial role in helping us learn Makaton – it was brilliant, but that was all there was for us to watch and enjoy.
 One video!
 How times have changed.
 There were no baby signing classes to attend and no such thing as Something Special on the TV.
 We were living in a pre-Mr Tumble World (can you imagine that?!).
 We both LOVED this Makaton video, starring the fabulous Dave Benson-Phillips, and we watched it repeatedly on a daily basis.
 However, we felt very strongly that our children deserved access to more resources and to have more choice.
 If no-one else was making another Makaton Early Years resource, we felt we just had to get on and do it ourselves.
 We were passionate that our children had a right to choice and a right to learn, just like their typically-developing peers.

 We started by publishing our two signed songbooks with accompanying CDs (in conjunction with the Makaton Charity).
 A chance meeting at a baby fair then enabled us to work with the BBC and we were privileged to appear on both Tikkabilla and Something Special.
 Following our singing slots on Something Special, many families contacted us to see if we also had a DVD of our songs – but we didn’t!
 So that inspired us to make our next batch of resources: a collection of DVDs so that parents, carers and children can all learn and enjoy the signed songs at home.
-We currently have 3 nursery rhymes DVDs and 2 Christmas DVDs along with corresponding CDs.
-We are thrilled that in 2018 we have released our first collection of Pop songs for older children, teenagers and adults featuring Makaton legend Dave Benson-Phillips.
+We have 3 nursery rhymes DVDs and 2 Christmas DVDs along with corresponding CDs.
+In 2018 we released our first collection of Pop songs for older children, teenagers and adults featuring Makaton legend Dave Benson-Phillips.
 This pop resource coupled with content such as our CarPark Karaoke songs on YouTube. means that we now provide age-appropriate content for older children, young adults and adults as well as content for younger ones.